 CUDA kernels for the shapes that matter

-FMM-class GEMM kernels for NVIDIA tensor cores
+GEMM kernels that beat cuBLAS on NVIDIA tensor cores

 Drop-in nn.Linear replacements measured to beat cuBLAS on production workloads — embedding inference, frontier-LLM training, FP64 HPC — with a safe fall-through to stock cuBLAS on every shape we have not measured a win on.